OtherDevOpsGene/terraform-terragrunt/03-data/README.md

 - The memory size of the instance type
 - The public DNS name of the instance

+## Modules

+## Exercise - Using a third-party module

+- Use the Cloud Posse `tfstate-backend` module to create an AWS S3 bucket and a DynamoDB table to manage a remote state file
+- Set the namespace to be your initials
+- Set the name to be 4 digits of your choice (to keep things unique)
+- Output the rendered Terraform backend configuration file to the screen
+- Note the modules and providers used
+- Note the version constraints used for the providers

 ## Don't clean up, again